Aaronshubhamgupta/House-Price-Predictor/README.md

 # Bengaluru House Price Predictor

 Overview
-The Bengaluru House Price Predictor is a web application built with Python and Streamlit, designed to predict house prices in Bengaluru based on specific property features.
+The House Price Predictor is a web application built with Python and Streamlit, designed to predict house prices in Bengaluru based on specific property features.
 It leverages machine learning techniques, particularly the RandomForestRegressor from scikit-learn, to provide accurate predictions.

 Features
 Data Preprocessing: